-With an ever increasing demand of houses being built at every corner of Singapore, it is no wonder prices have been rising rapidly in the past 50 years.
+With an ever-increasing demand for houses being built at every corner of Singapore, it is no wonder prices have been rising rapidly in the past 50 years.

 “The government has been monitoring the property market closely.
 We are very concerned that prices are running ahead of economic fundamentals,” said Mr Lawrence Wong, Minister for National Development on Thursday.

-This is in additional to the tightening LTV (Loan To Value) limits as well on residential property purchases.
+This is in addition to the tightening LTV (Loan To Value) limits as well on residential property purchases.
 It will be increased by 5% for all housing loans granted by financial institutions.

 They do not apply for loans granted by the HDB (mainly for BTOs and Resales).

 What is the Additional Buyer Stamp Duty (ABSD)?

 The ABSD is meant to tax private home buyers who are looking to purchase multiple properties under their name.
 It can be seen as a tax on the wealthy (who by right should be able to afford it) and give less reason to believe that property is meant to be an investment.